 In most cases, landlords ask for rental references.
 As a newcomer, you may not have any Canadian references.
-After the start of your program, Assiniboine can provide you a confirmation of enrollment letter, which may help you.
-To request, order and pay online using this link: Document Request
+You can order a confirmation of enrollment letter from Assiniboine, which may help you.
+COE letters can take about one week to receive.
+Order and pay online using this link: Document Request